speedment/speedment-doc/pages/aggregations.md

 #### Aggregation to Explicitly Typed Results

-To compute the average salary for each age, we will first create an `Aggregator<Person, ?, AgeSalary>` as follows.
+To compute the average salary for each age, an `Aggregator<Person, ?, AgeSalary>` is created as follows:

 ``` java
     Aggregator<Person, ?, AgeSalary> aggregator = Aggregator.builder(AgeSalary::new)